 Are you even reading this article in full or are you just skimming like 81 percent of internet users?

 My entire Upwork bio is only 70 words long.
-It’s so short that it doesn’t even require a “more” drop down.
-I know a longer bio would likely be a waste of both my time and the client’s time.
+It’s so short that it doesn’t even require a “more” dropdown.

-If you do feel the need to write a bit more to get your point across, make sure that your most relevant information is right at the top of the page, addressed within the first couple of sentences, and does not require the client to click “more” to access.
+If you absolutely feel the need to write a bit more to get your point across, make sure that your most relevant information is right at the top of the page, addressed within the first couple of sentences, and does not require the client to click “more” to get to the good stuff.

-3. Create a title that differentiates you as an expert
+3. Create a title that combines keywords and selling points

 One of the secrets to my success was spending a bit of time on the client side of Upwork.